rmasci/ipsubnet/README.md

 [![GoDoc](https://godoc.org/github.com/brotherpowers/ipsubnet?status.svg)](https://github.com/brotherpowers/ipsubnet)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/brotherpowers/ipsubnet)

+# This is a fork
+This is a fork from [https://github.com/brotherpowers/ipsubnet](https://www.github.com/brotherpowers/ipsubnet)

+I would do a pull request but that breaks the API.
+I converted all int to int64 so that it would compile on 32 bit system.
+Calls to ipsubnet need to be int64 and not int, and would break code for people using this.
+So I kept it separate, but wanted to give credit to the person that made it.

+I've not done extensive tests or even changed ip_test.go -- it works for what I need it to do,  and I have to move on with the project I had to make this change for instead of further development.

 ### Calculations
  * IP address network subnet masks, network and host portions, and provides aggregated reports.
  * Subnet mask